Zhaohq96/Deep_Catalog/README.md

-The simulation datasets will be generated in the path _Example/RAW_, where both the subfolders _TRAIN_ and _TEST_ consists of two folders, _NEUTRAL_ and _SWEEP_, containing the neutral simulations and the simulations with sweeps.
+The simulation datasets will be generated in the path _Mode*/RAW_, where both the subfolders _TRAIN_ and _TEST_ consists of two folders, _NEUTRAL_ and _SWEEP_, containing the neutral simulations and the simulations with sweeps.

 The terminal will display the information of input data generation, training process and testing results.
-The input data generated for deep learning model will be in the folders _RAiSD_Images.ExampleTrainingData_ (data for training) and _RAiSD_Images.ExampleTrainingData_ (data for testing).
-The training model will be stored in _RAiSD_Modle.ExampleModel_.
+The input data generated for deep learning model will be in the folders _RAiSD_Images.Mode*TrainingData_ (data for training) and _RAiSD_Images.Mode*TestingData_ (data for testing).
+The training model will be stored in _RAiSD_Modle.Mode*Model_.

 ## In-tool Help
 Deep_Catalog provides five optional modes for users, including 1) generating the deep learning model based on user-specified datasets, 2) testing a dataset using an already-existing training model, 3) generating and testing the deep learning model based on user-specified datasets, 4) scanning the whole genome using an already-existing training model, 5) generating the deep learning model based on user-specified datasets and scanning the data using the training model.